Cybersecurity Threats to Power Grid Operations from the Demand-Side Response Ecosystem: Threat and Risk Analysis

 \section{Threat and Risk Analysis}

-The profound digitisation of power grids and their symbiotic integration with Internet of Things (IoT) technologies presents a complex operational landscape replete with various threats.
+The digitalisation of power grids and their symbiotic integration with Internet of Things (IoT) technologies presents a complex operational landscape replete with various threats.
 To effectively navigate this realm, a nuanced understanding of these threats and their inherent risks is essential.

-The authors have delved into the extensive IoT honeypot datasets provided by Global Cyber Alliance (GCA), distilling insights from 7 terabytes of data accrued over a span of two years from a diverse cohort of devices \cite{GCA}.
-Our focal point spanned the gamut of attacker profiles—including geo-locations, IP addresses, and ports utilised for IoT device incursions.
-The attack vectors, encompassing the URLs used for downloading the attack mechanisms, the threats implemented, and the commands executed, were also brought under our analytical lens.
-We summarise the findings in the following.